coredump.conf, coredump.conf.d — Core dump storage configuration files

 disables all coredump handling except for a log entry.

-The maximum (uncompressed) size in bytes of a core to be saved.
+The maximum (compressed or uncompressed) size in bytes of a coredump to be saved in

 sure that old core dumps are removed as soon as the total disk